Cognigy/Documentation/docs/ai/empower/nlu/external/external-nlu-intent-recognition.md

 Once the model building process is complete, the intent recognition capability of the Flow will be improved, allowing for more accurate understanding of user inputs.

+Note that during the training process, the order of Flows is not predefined.
+Flows are retrieved from the database sequentially, following their default storage order.

 ## More Information